jeraldinnemg/vprofile-project-cicdjenkins/README.md

 # Building my DevOps Portfolio 🚀

-## Project 5: Continuous Integration using Jenkins pipeline
+## Project 7: Continuous Delivery using Jenkins & tools.
 One of the benefits of working at EY is Udemy for Business.
 I enrolled in the DevOps Projects | 20 Real-Time DevOps Projects course to enhance my DevOps portfolio and I’m sharing this process for educational purposes.
-Thanks Rox for giving me the free credits to keep using AWS to develop this project!
-Thanks for your support to the DevOps Community worldwide.

 ### Scenario